Tuesday, October 8, 2024

 Fielding’s satirical style of writing, however, drew the wrath of the Prime Minister, Sir Robert Walpole, who engineered a law - the Theatrical Licensing Act - designed to put a stop to his plays.
 Subsequently, Fielding gave up on the theatre, and studied law.
 He married Charlotte Craddock in 1734, after another elopement, and they had several children, although only one survived to adulthood (but then died at the age of 23).

-Fielding’s legal practice never took off, but he also continued to write satire, contributing to journals of the time.
-Then, a publisher took up a novel he had written, Pamela; or, Virtue Rewarded, and another Joseph Andrews.
+Fielding’s legal practice never took off, but he continued to write, contributing satires to journals.
+A publisher took up a novel he had written, Pamela; or, Virtue Rewarded, and another Joseph Andrews.
 In 1743, Fielding published three volumes of Miscellanies, works old and new, but, disappointed with his income from sales, he gave up writing for a couple of years.
 He was often crippled with gout; and Charlotte, too, fell ill, and died in 1744.
 Three years later, he married her former maid, Mary Daniel, who was pregnant.
 They had two sons that survived childhood.

 Fielding was in the habit of starting up satirical magazines, and by 1748 one of these had found favour with the government - for propaganda purposes.
 As a consequence of being in political favour, he was appointed justice of the peace for Westminster and Middlesex, with his own courthouse and residence.
 Historians say he brought great dignity to the post, and, in fact, was one of the best magistrates to serve in 18th century London.
 It was he that formed the famous police corps, the Bow Street Runners, to deal with street crime.

 Fielding’s health continued to deteriorate, and in 1754 he set off by ship to Portugal in search of a better climate for his ailments, but he died in Lisbon two months after arriving, on 8 October.
-Further information is available from Wikipeda, Kirjasto, or The Dorset Page.
+Further information is available from Wikipedia, Encyclopaedia Britannica, or Stephen Basdeo's website.

 According to Encyclopaedia Britannica, ‘this work presents an extraordinarily vivid picture of the tortuous slowness of 18th-century sea travel, the horrors of contemporary medicine, the caprices of arbitrary power as seen in the conduct of customs officials, and, above all, [Fielding’s] indomitable courage and cheerfulness when almost completely helpless, for he could scarcely walk and had to be carried on and off ship.’
 Here are several extracts, including the very last words in his diary (7 August).